WWE Rumors: Kurt Angle To Have Retirement Match At ‘WrestleMania 35’ – Possible Opponents

-When Kurt Angle returned to WWE, no-one expected him to wrestle on a full-time schedule and that has never happened.
-He’s had a few matches here and there while also serving as the General Manager for Monday Night Raw.
+When Kurt Angle returned to WWE, no one expected him to wrestle on a full-time schedule and that has never happened.
+He’s had a few matches here and there while also serving as the general manager for Monday Night Raw.
 Rumors are now circulating that his retirement match could take place at WrestleMania 35 and some huge names are on the list as his possible opponents.

-Wrestling Observer Radio, by way of ComicBook.com, is reporting that there have been early discussions for Angle’s retirement match in April.
+Wrestling Observer Radio, by way of ComicBook, is reporting that there have been early discussions for Angle’s retirement match in April.
 Whether or not his career is on the line at the big pay-per-view, Dave Meltzer said he is scheduled to have a match.

 If this is Angle’s time to retire, it would not come as a huge shock to anyone.
 He appeared in the Royal Rumble and has had a couple of other matches since, but his time as an in-ring competitor is coming close to an end.